Special Report: How Gaddafi scion went from reformer to reactionary

 He pushed for more media freedom, acknowledgement of past rights abuses and the adoption of a constitution.
 His foundation was the closest thing Libya had to an ombudsman and was used as a point of contact for groups such as Human Rights Watch.

-"We also realised that Saif al-Islam was susceptible to international pressure, that he was a good target for us as a human rights organisation within the Libyan authorities because of his direct access to his father," said Human Rights Watch researcher Heba Morayef, who first met Saif al-Islam in 2008 in Washington.
+"We also realized that Saif al-Islam was susceptible to international pressure, that he was a good target for us as a human rights organization within the Libyan authorities because of his direct access to his father," said Human Rights Watch researcher Heba Morayef, who first met Saif al-Islam in 2008 in Washington.

 When HRW told Saif al-Islam that they wanted to hold a news conference in Libya after the release of a report on the country in 2009 - a first for a place that rarely allowed scrutiny of its rights record - he told them, 'Of course, Libya is open now.
 I will get you visas.
 Come and have a press conference,' Morayef said.
 "When he made that public, he said: 'I invited Human Rights Watch to come have a press conference in Libya, which we would never have done ... in response to an invitation from Saif.
 But it fit in really well in his whole image of Libya is open now.